Leopold II of Belgium: Early political career

 As Leopold's older brother, the earlier crown prince Louis Philippe, had died the year before Leopold's birth, Leopold was heir to the throne from his birth.
-When he was 9 years old, Leopold received the title of Duke of Brabant, and was appointed a sub-lieutenant in the army.
+When he was 5 years old, Leopold received the title of Duke of Brabant, and was appointed a sub-lieutenant in the army.
 He served in the army until his accession in 1865, by which time he had reached the rank of lieutenant-general.

 Leopold's public career began on his attaining the age of majority in 1855, when he became a member of the Belgian Senate.
 He took an active interest in the senate, especially in matters concerning the development of Belgium and its trade, and began to urge Belgium's acquisition of colonies.
-Leopold traveled abroad extensively from 1854 to 1865, visiting India, China, Egypt, and the countries on the Mediterranean coast of Africa.
+Leopold travelled abroad extensively from 1854 to 1865, visiting India, China, Egypt, and the countries on the Mediterranean coast of Africa.
 His father died on 10 December 1865, and Leopold took the oath of office on 17 December, at the age of 30.
+He also served in the Belgian Senate during this time.

 Domestic reign

 Leopold became king in 1865.
 He explained his goal for his reign in an 1888 letter addressed to his brother, Prince Philippe, Count of Flanders: "the country must be strong, prosperous, therefore have colonies of her own, beautiful and calm."

 Leopold's reign was marked by a number of major political developments.
 The Liberals governed Belgium from 1857 to 1880, and during its final year in power legislated the Frère-Orban Law of 1879.
 This law created free, secular, compulsory primary schools supported by the state and withdrew all state support from Roman Catholic primary schools.
 The Catholic Party obtained a parliamentary majority in 1880, and four years later restored state support to Catholic schools.
 In 1885, various socialist and social democratic groups drew together and formed the Labour Party.
 Increasing social unrest and the rise of the Labour Party forced the adoption of universal male suffrage in 1893.

 During Leopold's reign other social changes were enacted into law.
 Among these were the right of workers to form labour unions and the abolition of the livret d'ouvrier, an employment record book.
 Laws against child labour were passed.
 Children younger than 12 were not allowed to work in factories, children younger than 16 were not allowed to work at night, and women younger than 21 years old were not allowed to work underground.
 Workers gained the right to be compensated for workplace accidents and were given Sundays off.

+Leopold's reluctance to use the Dutch language in public did little to solve the linguistic conflict in Belgium and made him more unpopular than his father with the Flemish Movement.
+However, his nephew and heir, Prince Baudouin, became something of a hero to the Flemings, and Leopold did make some speeches in Dutch shortly before and after Baudouin's premature death in 1891.